gambitproject/gambit/doc/developer.contributing.rst

 A great way to start is by:

 1. Looking through the code to understand the relevant parts for your intended change.
-2. Opening an issue to discuss a bug or feature.
+2. Contacting the maintainers via commenting with a question on an open issue, or opening a Discussion on GitHub.
-3. If you have a change in mind, open a draft pull request early in your process.
+3. After your discussion with the maintainers, open a draft pull request early in your process.
 This allows for discussion and feedback before you've invested too much time.

 We are happy to answer questions and provide guidance.
-Engaging with the development team early ensures that your contribution is likely to be accepted and integrated smoothly.
+Engaging with the maintainers early ensures that your contribution is likely to be accepted and integrated smoothly.

 .. _ai-policy: